DishantIsrani/Python-Learning/README.md

 # Python

-This is a repo for all my python practice and basic project collection.
+This is a repo for all my Python practice and basic project collection.

 ### For Learning

-* Navigate to my learning folder or click on [Learning](/Learning).
+* Navigate to my Learning folder or click on [Learning](/Learning).

 ### For Projects

-* Navigate to my learning folder or click on [Projects](/Projects).
+* Navigate to my Projects folder or click on [Projects](/Projects).

 ### Contact